ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 * For keys that resolve in the `RO-Crate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition).
 * If there are additional resources necessary to render the preview (e.g. CSS, JSON, HTML), link to them in a subdirectory `ro-crate-preview_files/`

-{.note}
-> Previous versions of the Specification recommended that the _RO-Crate Website_ should contain a redundant copy of the RO-Crate Metadata Document but there is no evidence that this has been useful and is no longer recommended.
+{% include callout.html type="note" content="Previous versions of the Specification recommended that the _RO-Crate Website_ should contain a redundant copy of the RO-Crate Metadata Document but there is no evidence that this has been useful and is no longer recommended." %}

 The _RO-Crate Website_ is not considered a part of the RO-Crate payload in an _Attached RO-Crate Package_, but serves as a way to make metadata available in a user-appropriate format.
 The `ro-crate-preview.html` file and the `ro-crate-preview-files/` directory and any contents SHOULD NOT be included in the `hasPart` property of the _Root Dataset_ or any other `Dataset` entity within an RO-Crate.